 The Object-oriented Database Model includes a collection of objects that are associated with methods and features.
 It is also known as a post-relational database model as it incorporates tables and is not limited to tables.
 Such database models are known as hybrid models.
 There are various types of object-oriented databases, such as the hypertext database, multimedia database, etc.

-The Relational Model helps to organise the two-dimensional tables, and a common field maintains the relationship.
+The Relational Model helps to organize the two-dimensional tables, and a common field maintains the relationship.
 The structure of data in a relational data model is the tables.
 All the data regarding a specific type is stored in rows of the table.
 These tables are known as relations in the Relational Model.

 Advantages of Data Modeling